Boards Report

 2. Ms. Ritu Kishore Raizada

-Statutory Auditors and Internal Auditors are the permanent invitees at the Committee Meetings.
-Mrs. Shalini Chawla, Company Secretary is the Secretary of the Committee.
+The Statutory Auditors and Internal Auditors are permanent invitees to all Audit Committee meetings.
+Mrs. Shalini Chawla, Company Secretary, acts as the Secretary to the Committee.

-The recommendations given by the Audit Committee are considered and reviewed by the members of the Board of the Company.
-However, there is no such case where the Board dissented or did not accept the recommendation of the Audit Committee.
+All recommendations made by the Audit Committee during the year were duly considered and accepted by the Board of Directors.
+There were no instances where the Board did not accept any recommendation of the Audit Committee.

 A STATEMENT ON THE DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY